IvoNet/CKAD-resources/README.md

 alias k='kubectl -n $NS'
 # Now get code completion on the 'k' commands
 complete -F __start_kubectl k
 ```

+- These commands are also on the allowed [kubectl Cheat Sheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/)
+  if you want to cut and paste them.
 - if you want to do a dry-run you can now just add `$DR` to your command...
   saves a lot of typing.
 - I forgot the first command (`source <(kubectl completion bash)`) assuming it